Injuries Caused by Defective Airbags in Charlotte Car Accidents

 Last month, the NHTSA announced another recall expansion in addition to the previous 28.8 million recalled airbags.
-The newest announcement states Takata is required to either prove the airbag inflators in these other vehicles are safe or they all need to be recalled.
+The newest announcement states Takata needs to either prove the airbag inflators in these other vehicles are safe.

 What Causes the Explosions?

 Takata’s airbags use ammonium nitrate-based propellant in a metal cartridge, however, it does not include a chemical drying agent.
-When the environment becomes too hot or too moist, the bags can suddenly and forcefully inflate, sending metal and plastic shrapnel into the car.
+When the environment becomes too hot or too moist, the bags can suddenly and forcefully inflate.
+This will send metal and plastic shrapnel into the car.

 It is not surprising that Hawaii is the first state to file a lawsuit against Takata for allegedly covering up facts regarding their dangerous airbags.
-The state is concerned that its residents are at a particularly high risk of danger from the airbags because of the region’s climate.
+The state is concerned that there is high risk of danger from the airbags because of the climate.

 Injuries From Exploding Airbags

-Facial and neck injuries are the most common outcome of an improperly deployed Takata airbag.
+Facial and neck injuries are the most common outcome of a defective Takata airbag.
 The force by which the shrapnel is sent into the cabin is high enough to pierce a person’s skin.
 The shrapnel can cause significant lacerations that require stitches to heal and leave permanent scarring.

 More than one victim died because of being “stabbed” in the neck with pieces of metal or plastic from the explosion.
 In many of these situations, the victim was in a minor car accident that would rarely have led to death or even serious injuries.